September 3rd, 2019 Last Updated on: August 9th, 2021

 The Concept of a Great Spirit or God

-As mentioned above, some people believe in many different deities controlling things like weather, the underworld, or even something as specific as a particular mountain.
-The idea of a singular great spirit emerges in many different tribes, however.
+As mentioned above, some people believe in many different deities controlling things such as weather, the underworld, or even something as specific as a particular mountain.
+The idea of a singular great spirit emerges throughout Native American spirituality in many different tribes, however.
 The Lakota, or Sioux, and Dakota tribes call this Wakan-Tanka.[vi]
 The concept itself is as diverse as other culture's concepts of what a god or goddess is.

 All older cultures around the globe have their own stories about creation, how their people came to exist, cosmology and the world and stars, the afterlife, and how spiritual power exists or is used within their culture.
 All of these things exist across Native American spirituality forms, too.